 Commencement exercises recognize the achievements of school graduates and require full cap and gown regalia.
-Commencement exercises are generally held twice per year after the fall and spring semesters.
 Dates, times, and venues are dependent upon the number of graduates and will be announced during the school year.
 Students who have completed graduation requirements may request to participate in the next available Commencement exercises.
-Additionally, students who will be entering their final semester in their program of study during the summer term will be eligible to participate in Commencement exercises either prior to the completion of their final summer semester or at the next available Commencement exercise post-graduation.
 Application for graduation will be required for all graduates.